 To better understand how you access and use our Site and Services, both on an aggregated and individualized basis, in order to improve our Site and Services and respond to your desires and preferences, and for other research and analytical purposes.

 Your name and address information is used solely to process your membership, donation, order, account registration, newsletter sign-up, or request for information and referral.

-Your demographic information (gender, age, etc.) is used for several purposes: Demographic information may be provided back to our corporate partners (companies that provide member benefit opportunities) in an aggregated way.
+Your demographic information (gender, age, etc.) is used for several purposes.
+Demographic information may be provided back to our corporate partners (companies that provide member benefit opportunities) in an aggregated way.
 For example, we may tell a partner that 25% of you are male, while 75% are female.
 We never release individual demographics to any party.
-The Arc also uses demographic information in aggregate terms for reporting purposes – annual reports, funding sources, charity-watch agencies
+The Arc Mid-South also uses demographic information in aggregate terms for reporting purposes: annual reports, funding sources, and charity-watch agencies

 HOW WE SHARE YOUR INFORMATION

 Your personal information will never be sold, given, rented, or traded to others.
 We may share your information, including personal information, as follows: